-9.3.1 Boilers and Water Heaters

-9.3.1.1 Boilers AND/OR water heaters have the following features:

-- 9.3.1.1.1: Boiler systems with over 50 BHP have condensate return systems; - 9.3.1.1.2: Non steam boilers have conductivity controllers; AND/OR - 9.3.1.1.3: Steam boilers have conductivity meters.
+9.3.1 Boilers and Water Heaters 9.3.1.1 Boilers AND/OR water heaters have the Maximum = 3 points or N/A following features: • Two points are earned where boiler systems with • 9.3.1.1.1: Boiler systems with over 50 BHP over 50 BHP have condensate return systems. have condensate return systems; Not applicable where there will be no • 9.3.1.1.2: Non steam boilers have steam boilers or where steam boilers are conductivity controllers; AND/OR less than 200 BHP. • 9.3.1.1.3: Steam boilers have conductivity One point is earned where boilers have meters. conductivity controllers and meters. • Not applicable where there are no boilers